It’s never too late to quit smoking

 - Rehearse going to the function.
-Close your eyes and see yourself having a good time, meeting people, and enjoying the music all without a cigarette.
+Close your eyes and see yourself having a good time, without a cigarette.

 - Separate cigarettes from the situation.
 Realize that smoking never made a situation any better or helped you deal with it.

 - Step back, take a deep breath, and say to yourself, "I can handle this."

 - Strategize about how to handle stressful situations with friends, relatives or other support persons before encountering those situations.

 - Begin an exercise program, take a formal stress management class or learn to meditate.

 - Hold the phone in the hand opposite of the one you usually use.